 - and Ragtime (The Titanic/World War I Era, 1910s)

-Our costuming is usually accurately reproduced evening dress or day wear of the appropriate
+is accurately reproduced evening dress or day wear of the appropriate

-The group performs several times a year for various groups and organizations, at a variety of venues.
+The group performs throughout the year for various groups and organizations, at a variety of venues.
 In addition to performances,

 each year we host several public events.
 The most common types of events we sponsor are: dance classes,

 Regency Balls, 1890s Balls, Civil War era balls, including the Returning Heroes Ball, and Ragtime Balls.
 We also hosted the

 magical Newport Vintage Dance Week each August in Newport County, Rhode Island for 25 years.

 FOR FURTHER INFORMATION:

 To get on our general mailing list, or to get information regarding

 bookings, classes, or our Events Calendar, please contact us at the address below.